nikkNizz/Drawish/README.md

-View the contents of this readme by pressing the "outline" button above right.
+>View the contents of this readme by pressing the **"outline"** button above right.
+>
 Icons freely modified from "[Breeze Icons](https://develop.kde.org/frameworks/breeze-icons/) copyright KDE and licenced under the GNU LGPL version 3 or later".
 # Drawish  2.6
-Is a program for basic drawing.
-It also allows you to modify existing images, open pdf as images in Linux, draw using the keyboard, use rich text, save portions framed by a "camera" and much more.
+Is a program for basic drawing, open pdf as images, draw using the keyboard, use rich text, save portions framed by a "camera", create custom shapes and much more.
 [See features](#features)

 ![Image](https://github.com/nikkNizz/Drawish/blob/main/png/screenshot100.png)